 When you're behind on payments, lenders can take several approaches to try to collect.
 You might hear threats about garnishing your wages or taking money from your bank account, and it's critical to take those threats seriously.
 You need to understand if your money is truly at risk, as lender collection actions can cause significant financial hardship.

-When you Stop Paying
+When You Stop Paying

 While many employers are understanding and treat all employees fairly, it’s best to keep your employer out of your personal life.

 Notification and Negotiation

 When a creditor wins a judgment against you, review your situation with a local attorney.
 Don’t get caught by surprise—you need to know if wages will be garnished or bank accounts will be frozen.
 Creditors don’t always notify you when they take action–you might hear about it from your employer or your bank.

-Get everything in writing, and (in addition to stopping garnishment) see if you can get negative items removed from your credit reports.
+Get everything in writing, and (in addition to stopping garnishment) see whether you can get negative items removed from your credit reports.